AmitDas4321/Stackposts/README.md

 ```

 ## Usage
-Once the script is running, it will automatically check the allowed domains from Firebase and proceed with signing up random users.
+Once the script is running, it will automatically check the allowed domains and proceed with signing up random users.
 The script will also log all successful signups in a domain-specific log file.